 If you are excited to join the eCommerce market, then you are not alone: it is as competitive as it is profitable.
-Nevertheless, with the right product and the right business model you can turn your idea into a success story.
+Nevertheless, with the right product and the right business and revenue models, you can turn your idea into a success story.

 What is eCommerce?

 The simplest definition of eCommerce is that it is the act of buying or selling products or services online.
-There are several different types of eCommerce business models which involve any two of consumers, businesses, and governments.
+There are several different types of eCommerce business models that involve two of the following: consumers, businesses, and governments.

 A brief history of eCommerce

-eCommerce was primarily a business-to-business (B2B) venture until the mid 90s.
-It was not until personal computers and the internet became widespread that any large-scale eCommerce involving individual consumers became financially viable and here convenience is the key to success.
+eCommerce was primarily a business-to-business (B2B) venture until the mid-90s.
+It was not until personal computers and the Internet became widespread that any large-scale eCommerce involving individual consumers became financially viable.
+Here, convenience was the key to success.

 Is e-commerce profitable?
 Let’s check it.
-“66% of shoppers say they prefer online shopping to find items they’re looking for,” Google study says, making convenience a more important factor than even the price tag.
+“66% of shoppers say they prefer online shopping to find items they’re looking for,” the Google study says, making convenience a more important factor than even the price tag.
 Customers are ready to pay more for the convenience they get.
 And this is what makes ecommerce so profitable and attractive.

 eCommerce business models